 We provide technical assistance and advisory services to nonprofit organizations, utility companies, transit agencies, community groups, regulators, and others interested in increasing inclusive investment in the clean energy economy.

-Inclusive financing opens doors to the benefits of clean energy solutions by clearing barriers including those relating to access to capital and eligibility for financing, such as for households income, credit, and renter status.
+Inclusive financing opens doors to the benefits of clean energy solutions by clearing barriers including those relating to access to capital and eligibility for financing, such as a household’s income, credit, and renter status.
 By allowing more people to access these solutions without taking on new debt, inclusive financing opens the clean energy economy to all.
 Inclusive financing using a Pay As You Save® (PAYS®) approach is unique in that it offers all utility customers the option to access cost-effective energy upgrades using a proven model for investment and cost recovery that benefits both the utility and its customers.

 Our work on financing energy efficiency building upgrades won a Fire Award for high-impact innovation at the Bloomberg New Energy Finance 2015 Future of Energy Summit, and the idea of harnessing the strength and scale of utilities to attract and deploy capital for cost effective clean energy solutions won a top award from the Climate Strategies Accelerator in 2017.
 Pay As You Save® for Clean Transport was endorsed by The Global Innovation Lab for Climate Finance as a top finance instrument in 2018.